6 Financial statements: A first look

 # fdate <date>, pdate <date>, acchg <dbl>, acco <dbl>, accrt <dbl>, …

-From this code we can see that comp.funda is a very wide table, with 948 columns.
-With that many columns, it’s a moderately large table (at the time of writing, 1212 MB in PostgreSQL), but by focusing on certain columns, the size of the data can be dramatically reduced.
+From this code, we can see that comp.funda is a very wide table, with 948 columns.
+With so many columns, it’s a moderately large table (at the time of writing, 1212 MB in PostgreSQL), but by focusing on certain columns, the size of the data can be dramatically reduced.
 Let’s learn more about this table.

 First, how many rows does it have?